kean/articles/2021-03-24-concurrency.markdown

 The actor model is a pattern.
 It doesn't *have* to be included in the language, but the goal of the Swift team is to add to one of the main Swift strengths: safety via compile-time checks.
 With the actor model, you will get isolation checks at compile-time along with other safety features.

-I've been designing classes as Actors in Objective-C since [GCD](https://developer.apple.com/documentation/DISPATCH) was added in iOS 4.
+I've been designing classes as actors in Objective-C since [GCD](https://developer.apple.com/documentation/DISPATCH) was added in iOS 4.
 I'm designing Swift classes as Actors now.
 And I can't wait to start designing them using a formal actor model.

 > While the formal definition seems a bit complicated, you can simply think of an actor as a class with some private state and an associated *serial* dispatch queue[^7].
 The only way to access the state is to do it on the serial queue.
 It ensures there are never any [data races](https://en.wikipedia.org/wiki/Race_condition#Data_race).
 {:.info}